Joining a Class

 The classes offer an open, friendly and non-judgemental safe place where you can start to explore whether Yoga is a thing that you might benefit from and enjoy.
 Every body is different, and the approach of the classes are personal and highly individualised, responding to what you need in the class.
 No movement is ‘too difficult’ as each one can be explored at different levels.

-What do I bring to class?
+What do I bring to yoga class as a Beginner?

 You don’t need to buy any particular Yoga outfit or kit.
 Just come with an open mind and loose fitting or stretchy gym clothes that allow you to move about freely.